bankair/map_data_extractor/README.md

 ## How to use

-In order to use these tools, you need to have two images : one for nodes and one for paths.
+In order to use these tools, you need two images: one to describe nodes and one for paths.

+### Nodes descriptor

 Nodes descriptors are transparent PNG containing blocks of 4*4 fully opaque black pixels.

+This is image is virtually placed on top of paths image during process so some path pixels are said to be *under* a node.

+### Paths descriptor

-Paths descriptors are transparent PNG containing paths composed of 1*1 pixels without blotch (see examples).
-Both starting and ending points of a path must be *under* (while it's another image) a different node.
-If many paths start from a same node, use different colors to draw them.
+Paths descriptors are transparent PNG containing paths composed of contiguous pixels without blotch : a pixel can only have two pixels of the same color around it or only one if this pixel is *under* a node.

+Both starting and ending points of a path must be *under* a different node.

+If many paths start from a same node, use different colors to draw them (and keep it for the rest of the path): two pixels of a same color must not be found *under* a same node.

 ### Extract data to a file